polimi-ispl/mxrphase90/README.md

 To utilize this code, clone the repository and execute `main.m` in MATLAB.
 You can also simulate the circuit using the files in the `LTspice` folder: copy and paste these files inside the main LTspice directory on your computer.

 ## Plug-in
 We build and freely provide a plug-in of the WDF-based MXR Phase 90.
 Both the Windows (VST) and MacOS (AU, VST) installers can be downloaded from this [link](https://polimi365-my.sharepoint.com/:f:/g/personal/10454432_polimi_it/EhHosFs0sgtAslKdPNava3UByncijOgON74aRMW7okpHSw?e=q9Ynss).
-The plug-in is build using the [JUCE framework](https://juce.com).
+The plug-in is build using the [JUCE framework](https://juce.com) and licensed under CC BY-NC 4.0.

 ![Plug-in](/logic.png "Use of the MXR Phase 90 Plug-in in Logic Pro X.")